-Dmitry Firtash: Paul Manafort Ukraine Connection To Be Extradited [Breaking]
+Dmitry Firtash: Paul Manafort’s Ukraine Connection To Be Extradited [Breaking]

-Bloomberg is reporting that an Austrian court has ruled that Dmitry Firtash, described by MSNBC’s Rachel Maddow as an “oligarch” with connections to President Donald Trump’s one-time national campaign manager, Paul Manafort, will be extradited to the United States to face trial for “corruption charges.”
+Bloomberg is reporting that an Austrian court has ruled that Dmitry Firtash, described by MSNBC’s Rachel Maddow as an “oligarch” with connections to President Donald Trump’s one-time national campaign manager Paul Manafort, will be extradited to the United States to face trial for “corruption charges.”
 Manafort stepped down from the Trump campaign on August 19, 2016.

 @ARothWP @blakehounshell bad news for Dmitry Firtash, good news for the rest of humanity.